MohamedBa3ly/Mohamedba3ly/README.md

 <img src="koratime_icon.png" alt="KoraTime Icon" width="110">

 <p>
-Kora Time makes booking your next football or padel match fast and simple.
+KoraTime makes booking your next football or padel match fast and simple.
 Choose your sport, select your preferred field or court, and pick a suitable date and time — all in just a few taps.
 </p>